SimonRiemertzon/textbasedgame/README.md

 "mvn package"\
 The game is now installed\
 \
-To run the game give the command\
+To run the game move to the folder named target and give the command\
-"java -jar target\text-based-game-0.0.1-SNAPSHOT.jar"
+"java -jar text-based-game-0.0.1-SNAPSHOT.jar"